sassoftware/azure-quickstart-templates/sas-viya-resources-only/README.md

 <a name="overview"></a>
 ## Overview

-The purpose of this Quickstart is to create a customizable set of Azure resources which can serve as an infrastructure onto which SAS Viya components can be readily installed.
+The purpose of this Quickstart is to create a customizable set of Azure resources which can serve as an infrastructure onto which SAS software components can be readily installed.

 The Quickstart provides the ability to select among several predetermined groups of resource options such as VM sizing (vCPU, memory, etc.), number of data disks, storage type, and accelerated networking.